-- If the board delegates its overall risk oversight responsibilities to the audit committee, is the committee able to devote sufficient time to the risk oversight process as well as to its other responsibilities?
-Does the committee: - Allow sufficient time to monitor the strength of the company's risk governance and culture? - Periodically review management's assessment of the top enterprise risks, including the member of management who owns each risk and the board committee responsible for overseeing each risk? - Ensure that management has in place a reasonable information and reporting system with regard to the critical enterprise risks that warrant attention and that the committee is privy to its insights from time to time and whenever necessary? - Periodically assess the quality and reliability of the risk information it receives?

-- Periodically discuss with management whether the appropriate "tone at the top" is reinforcing the company's values and promoting a "risk-aware" culture? - Work with the compensation committee to understand the implications of existing incentive compensation plans to the undertaking of risk? - If the audit committee oversees cybersecurity, does it have access to sufficient cybersecurity expertise? - Regardless of the scope of risk oversight, as designated by the full board, are committee members satisfied that they: - Understand the business, technology and other risks that could affect financial and public reporting? - Receive appropriate overviews from business leaders concerning matters germane to financial risks and other factors influencing the financial statements?
+- With respect to risks inherent in the audit committee's charter, does the committee receive periodic updates from management responsible for each of the priority risks? - If the board delegates its overall risk oversight responsibilities to the audit committee, is the committee able to devote sufficient time to the risk oversight process as well as to its other responsibilities?
+Does the committee: - Allow sufficient time to monitor the strength of the company's risk governance and culture? - Periodically review management's assessment of the top enterprise risks, including the member of management who owns each risk and the board committee responsible for overseeing each risk? - Ensure management has in place a reasonable information and reporting system with regard to the critical enterprise risks that warrant the most attention, and that the committee is privy to the system's insights from time to time and whenever necessary? - Periodically assess quality and reliability of risk reports received from management? - Consider the propriety of risk tolerances related to the significant risks, including whether they may be too low and discourage appropriate risk-taking? - Periodically discuss with management whether (a) the appropriate "tone at the top" is reinforcing the company's values and promoting a "risk aware" culture and (b) the "tone in the middle" is aligned with the "tone at the top"? - Work with the compensation committee to understand whether existing incentive compensation plans encourage the undertaking of unacceptable risks? - If the audit committee oversees cyberse curity, does it have access to sufficient cybersecurity expertise to ensure that the right questions are asked (particularly in light of recently finalized cyber disclosure rules for SEC registrants)? - Regardless of the scope of risk oversight, as designated by the full board, are committee members satisfied that they: - Understand the business, technology and other risks that could affect financial and public reporting? - Receive appropriate overviews from business leaders concerning matters germane to financial risks and other factors influencing the financial statements and public reports? - Are coordinated with other committees, if/as applicable (e.g., risk, cyber, sustainability)?

-Business Context
+Business Context: